maxlanceund/equal-system/papers/information_projection_framework-en.md

 **Suggested Citation (APA format)**:

-Zhong, S. (2026). *Information Projection Framework — Numerical Verification from Entanglement to Geometry*.
+Zhong, S. (2026). *Information Loss Rate of Macroscopic Descriptions — An Information-Theoretic Explanation of Unidentifiability and Its Interdisciplinary Analogy* (Version 13.0).
 Equal System Repository.